David-CB-UK/sir-john-donne-reenactment/README.md

 Landing Page

 - Hero image with introductory text
-- Introduces the Re-enactment project
+- Introduces the re-enactment project
 - Encourages visitors to explore the site

 ### Gallery / Supporting Images